Request a callback

 Will an injunction order prevent the other person from seeing the children?

 This depends on the circumstances of the case.
-If there has been abusive behaviour towards you with the children present or towards the children directly then the court will have to consider what contact with the children should take place, if any.
-If you are happy for contact to take place with the children then this can be arranged.
-We can advise you what steps can be taken to ensure that the children and you are safeguarded.
+If there has been abusive behaviour towards you with the children present or towards the children directly, then the Court will have to consider what contact with the children should take place, if any.
+If you are happy for contact to take place with the children, then this can be arranged.
+We can advise you on what steps can be taken to ensure that the children and you are safeguarded.

 If you reconcile and you leave the injunction order in place, there is a risk that, if the police become aware that the other person is in breach of the terms of the order, they could be arrested and charged.